What you need to know: vaping, alcohol, drugs and safe driving

 • Sleeping difficulties and sleep disturbances

-The Australian Therapeutic Goods Administration (TGA) has not safety tested e-cigarettes or e-liquids, so they should not be considered a safe product.
+The Australian Therapeutic Goods Administration (TGA) has not safety-tested e-cigarettes or e-liquids, so they should not be considered safe.
 In some countries, people have died due to lung injury caused by using e-cigarettes.

 Is vaping illegal?